This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup frozen peas cooked and cooled

 - 1 teaspoon salt to taste

 - Cook macaroni following directions on the package.
-Drain and rinse in colander and drain well.
+Drain into a colander and rinse with cold water.
 Cool to at least room temperature, or in the fridge.

-- Meanwhile, in a large bowl combine celery, onion, relish, eggs, salt and peas.
+- Meanwhile, in a large bowl combine celery, onion, relish, eggs and peas.